You're likely to start by seeing your family doctor or a general practitioner. Or you may be referred immediately to an allergy specialist.

-- Symptoms, including any that may seem unrelated to allergy-like symptoms
+- Symptoms, including any that may seem unrelated to an allergy

-- Your family's history of allergy and asthma, including specific types of allergies if you know them
+- Family history of allergy and asthma, including specific types of allergies if you know them

 - Questions to ask your doctor

-- Are the symptoms most likely due to an allergy?
+- Are my symptoms most likely due to an allergy?

 - Will I need any allergy tests?

 - Are there brochures or other educational materials I can have?
 What websites do you recommend?

 Don't hesitate to ask other questions, as well.

 Your doctor will likely have questions for you, such as:

 - What symptoms are you having?
 How severe are they?